 The programme also supports demand side measures that strengthen demand for sustainable commodities, and activities to create the right enabling conditions for sustainable investment.

-The five-year programme is funded by the UK Department for International Development and currently operates in Central, East and West Africa and South East Asia.
+The five-year programme is funded by the UK Department for International Development and the Department for Business, Energy and Industrial Strategy (BEIS).
+It currently operates in Central, East and West Africa, South East Asia and Latin America.